Dawidemm/iss-position-prediction/README.md

     python generate_dataset.py
     ```

+2. Upon execution, the program collects data in real-time to generate new datasets for training, validation, and testing.
+Please note that the process may take some time due to real-time data collection.

-2. Running this code will generate new datasets for training, validation, and testing.
-These datasets can be used for model training in the `train_pipeline.py` file.
+3. The generated datasets can be utilized for model training in the `train_pipeline.py` file.

 #### Functionality

 The script defines a `generate_dataset` function that takes two parameters:
 - `type` (str): Specifies the type of dataset to generate ('new_train', 'new_val', or 'new_test').
-- `duration` (int): Specifies the duration of the dataset in seconds.
+- `samples` (int): Specifies the number of samples to be collected for the dataset.

-The script generates three datasets with different types and durations:
+The script generates three datasets with different types and sample sizes:
-1. Training dataset: `generate_dataset(type='new_train', duration=700)`
+1. Training dataset: `generate_dataset(type='new_train', samples=700)`
-2. Validation dataset: `generate_dataset(type='new_val', duration=200)`
+2. Validation dataset: `generate_dataset(type='new_val', samples=200)`
-3. Testing dataset: `generate_dataset(type='new_test', duration=100)`
+3. Testing dataset: `generate_dataset(type='new_test', samples=100)`

 Datasets are saved as CSV files using the `save_as_csv` method of the `GenerateDataset` class.